-Katie completed her PhD in Clinical Biochemistry in 2013 and, after post-doctoral research posts in physiology and pharmacology, joined the website team in August 2018.
-Katie manages and updates the website content, ensuring quality and consistency are maintained.
+Daryl completed their PhD in Clinical Biochemistry in 2013 and, after post-doctoral research posts in physiology and pharmacology, joined the website team in August 2018.
+Daryl manages and updates the website content, ensuring quality and consistency are maintained.

 Justin Chiong (Liverpool)

 Justin is responsible for finance and analysing the websites’ performance.
 He also provides general administrative support to all aspects of the team’s activity.

 Sara assists with general administration of the Hep website and ensures quality and consistency are maintained across all the Liverpool Drug Interaction Group websites.